 - 1 teaspoon sesame oil

-- 1/3 cup plain (AP) flour
+- ⅓ cup plain flour (all purp flour) (notes 2)

 - 1 teaspoon salt

-- 1/2 teaspoon ground white pepper
+- ½ teaspoon ground white pepper

-- 13 red chilli, finely sliced
+- ½ long red chilli, finely sliced

-- 3 cloves garlic crushed
+- 3 cloves garlic, minced

-- 500 ml vegetable oil for deep frying
+- 2 cups vegetable oil for frying

-- Kewpie mayonnaise to serve
+- Extra spring onion, chilli and Kewpie mayonnaise to serve

-Coat the wings in the sake and sesame oil and set aside.
+- In a large bowl, coat the wings in the sake and sesame oil and set aside.

-Set up 2 plates both covered with a few layers of paper towel.
+- Set up 2 plates both covered with a few layers of paper towel.

-Prepare the coating by combining the flour, salt and pepper.
+- Prepare the coating by combining the flour, salt and pepper.

-Heat the vegetable oil in a wok over high heat until dropping some crumbs in sizzle straight away.
+- Heat the vegetable oil in a wok over high heat until dropping some crumbs in sizzle straight away.
 Drop the heat to med-high.

-Coat 4 wing pieces in the coating then carefully place in the hot oil (don’t drop them).
+- Coat 4 wing pieces in the coating then carefully place in the hot oil (don’t drop them).
 Let them sizzle away, turning now and then for about 4 minutes, then transfer to one of the paper towel covered plates.
 Repeat with remaining wings.

-Tip the hot oil away into a heat proof pan or dish and wipe the wok out with paper towel.
+- Tip the hot oil away into a heat proof pan or dish and wipe the wok out with paper towel.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

-- There is no need to peel the ginger
+- There is no need to peel the ginger.